carbon-language/carbon-lang/docs/design/variadics.md

     `F`.
 -   Otherwise, the only scalar component of `E` is `E`.

-The scalar components of any other expression are the scalar components of its fully expanded form.
+The scalar components of any other expression that does not contain `...` are the scalar components of its fully expanded form.

 By construction, a segment of a pack literal never has more than one scalar component.
 Also by construction, a scalar component cannot contain a pack